Kyōiku mama: Japanese education and related stress

 Post-war Japan in the 1950s made it a "national mission to accelerate its education program.
 Children of this era had to distinguish themselves from peers at an early age if they hoped to get into a top university.
 Entrance exams for these children began in kindergarten.

 By the mid-1970s, pressure to achieve in children created the need for specialty schools.
 Seventy percent of students continued their long school day at juku or "cram schools".

 In the 1980s, a series of suicides linked to school pressures began.
 Elementary and middle school students took their lives after failing entrance exams.

-During the 1990s, the economic collapse in Japan (after its global economic dominance in the previous decade) led to a loss of motivation by students.
+During the 1990s, the economic collapse in Japan following its global economic dominance in the previous decade led to a loss of motivation by students.
 The once highly touted academic ratings of Japan in math and science fell behind those of American levels.
 The stress began to lead to classroom disruption.

 In 2001, the National Education Research Institute found that 33 percent of teachers and principals polled said that they had witnessed a complete breakdown of class "over a continuous period" due to defiant children "engaging in arbitrary activity".
 In 2002, the Japanese Education Ministry — pressured by the need to reform — eliminated 30 percent of its core curriculum.
 This freed up time for students to learn in groups according to the students' chosen path.

 The use of the term mukatsuku, meaning "irritating and troublesome", has been rising in use among students as a description of the feelings they experience of being fed up with teachers, parents, and life.